StefanHeng/test_ECG-Signal-Viewer/README.md

 ## Guideline
-Files at root prefixed with `ecg_` are for release.
+Files at root prefixed with `ecg_` are for package release.

 Files of the form `ecg_dev_run-(.*).py` are time sensitive, iterative scripts for Dash web app integration.
 Only the most recent versions are meaningful and relevant.